tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/EMR 开发指南/livy 开发指南/Livy 简介_intl_en.md

-Apache Livy enables easy interaction with a Spark cluster over RESTful APIs.
-It allows easy submission of Spark jobs or snippets of Spark code, sync and async result search, as well as Spark context management.
-It also simplifies the interaction between Spark and application servers, thus enabling the use of Spark for interactive web/mobile applications.
+Apache Livy is a service that enables easy interaction with a Spark cluster over a REST interface.
+It enables easy submission of Spark jobs or snippets of Spark code, synchronous or asynchronous result retrieval, as well as Spark Context management, all via a simple REST interface or an RPC client library.
+Apache Livy also simplifies the interaction between Spark and application servers, thus enabling the use of Spark for interactive web/mobile applications.

 ## Livy Features
-Livy offers the following features:
+Additional features include:
-- Long running Spark contexts can be used for multiple Spark jobs by multiple clients.
+- Have long running Spark Contexts that can be used for multiple Spark jobs, by multiple clients.
-- Cached RDDs or data frames can be shared across multiple jobs and clients.
+- Share cached RDDs or Dataframes across multiple jobs and clients.
-- Multiple Spark contexts can be managed simultaneously, and the Spark contexts run on the cluster (YARN/Mesos) instead of the Livy server for better fault tolerance and concurrency.
+- Multiple Spark Contexts can be managed simultaneously, and the Spark Contexts run on the cluster (YARN/Mesos) instead of the Livy Server, for good fault tolerance and concurrency.
-- Jobs can be submitted as precompiled JARs or code snippets or through Java/Scala client APIs.
+- Jobs can be submitted as precompiled jars, snippets of code or via java/scala client API
-- Security can be ensured through secure authenticated communication.
+- Ensure security via secure authenticated communication.

 ![](https://main.qcloudimg.com/raw/4dc71e49b36d1790760e97cdd54543b6.png)